HumanSignal/label-studio/docs/source/tags/brush.md

 ---
-title: BrushLabels
+title: Brush
 type: tags
-order: 402
+order: 401
-meta_title: Brush Label Tag for Image Segmentation Labeling
+meta_title: Brush Tag for Image Segmentation Labeling
-meta_description: Customize Label Studio with brush label tags for image segmentation labeling for machine learning and data science projects.
+meta_description: Customize Label Studio with brush tags for image segmentation labeling for machine learning and data science projects.
 ---

-Use the BrushLabels tag for image segmentation tasks where you want to apply a mask or use a brush to draw a region on the image.
+Use the Brush tag for image segmentation tasks where you want to apply a mask or use a brush to draw a region on the image.

 Use with the following data types: image